Jolly Days: Reception

 A critic from The Times of India wrote that "A campus love story with lively narration and brilliant script that is sure to take you back to your college life".
 A critic from IANS wrote that "'Jolly Days' is a jolly good film.
 Watch it and revive your memories of college days".
 Film critic R. G. Vijayasarathy for Rediff.com wrote that "All in all, Jolly Days is worth watching".
-A critic from Bangalore Mirror wrote that "Even if you are not a college student you can still relive you can still relive your student days watching Jolly Days".
+A critic from Bangalore Mirror wrote that "Even if you are not a college student you can still relive your student days watching Jolly Days".
 A critic from New Indian Express wrote that the film "is a mix of emotions one too many - romance, comedy and friendship.
 It is a mustwatch for college students who have big ambitions in life".